 “As usual I think that the main favourites are the most important national teams, those that are used to winning World Cups, those that won already once and the teams that are always fighting for titles.
 However, there are always surprises in World Cups.
 This tournament is very complicated.
 Playing well is not enough to win, there is more things that you have to take in account.
 That’s why it is so difficult.”

-27. (SOUNDBITE) (Spanish) LIONEL MESSI, FC BARCELONA FOOTBALL PLAYER, ON HIS VISIT TO THE MANUFACTORY:
+27. (SOUNDBITE) (Spanish) LIONEL MESSI, FC BARCELONA FOOTBALL PLAYER, ON HIS VISIT TO THE AUDEMARS PIGUET MANUFACTURE:

 “It was something extraordinary for me to visit today the workshop.
 I learned a lot of new things about the brand and about the watches that I didn’t know before.”